nikerla/vc-content/pages/blogs/news/2017-04-11-difference-between-b2b-and-b2c-solutions.md

 In B2B on the other hand you sell high volumes of product to the same buyer.
 So, the main priority is to retain that buyer - to build and maintain long-term partnerships.
 In that regard it’s also important to remember that the buyer in B2B is often not the end consumer, but a purchasing agent – a specially trained person who makes buying decisions.

-Based on this difference, the priorities when choosing the right e-commerce solution will be different, too.
-B2B e-commerce requires easy and convenient tools, which may include
+Based on this difference, the priorities when choosing the right e-commerce solution will be different, too. <a href="{{ '/b2b-ecommerce-platform' | absolute_url }}">B2B e-commerce</a> requires easy and convenient tools, which may include

 * Flexible catalog taxonomy (ability to create master and virtual catalogs while assigning them to different storefronts),
 * Scope based security for catalogs to only manage your specific external catalog and allow for quick integration to enable complex B2B scenarios...